Ryel/image-map/README.md

 Begin Hotspot -> Create Points -> Finish Hotspot -> Add Data -> Send to DB -> Embed -> Cleanup, Finish, Update UI

-Coordinates are stored in this object
+Current coordinates are stored in the `coordinates` array.

 `coordinates`

-Each set of coordinates(hotspot) are stored as a named array inside of the coordinates object.
-They can be accessed like this...
+Each set of coordinates(hotspot) are stored as an array inside of the `hotspot_coordinates` array.

-`coordinates.coordinate_1`

-And of course you're free to do things like...

-`coordinates.coordinate_1[0]`

-`coordinates.coordinate_1.length`

 ### Contributing

-Not accepting contributions currently but if you're interested in this project and want to talk about it, reach out to me through email and I'll get you up-to-speed and we can also talk about when I'll be ready to start taking pull requests.
+I am not accepting contributions currently on this repo but if you're interested in the project and want to talk about it, reach out to me through email.

 ### Questions, Comments, Concerns?